arykalin/vault-example-plugin/README.md

-This is an example Vault plugin.
+This is an example Vault plugin build up on the vaul mock plugin: https://github.com/hashicorp/vault/tree/master/logical/plugin/mock